Global Hadamard form for the Green Function in Schwarzschild space-time: Green Functions in Schwarzschild and in Pleba n ski-Hacyan spacetime

-We note that the Bessel function expansion Eq.(\ref{bessel-exp-cgl}) yields an expression for $G_R$ in Eq.(\ref{sch-gret-mode}) which (leaving aside Heaviside $\theta$ factors and the conformal factor $1/(4\pi rr')$) is the same as that for $G_R$ in Pleba{\'n}ski-Hacyan space-time $\mathbb{M}_2\times \mathbb{S}_2$ -- see Eq.134~\cite{Casals:2012px}\footnote{We note that in the last expression in Eq.134~\cite{Casals:2012px} there is a missing factor $\theta(-\sigma_{\mathbb{M}_2})$.}-- when setting $U_0=1$ and $U_k=0$, $\forall k>0$.
-These are the 2-D Hadamard coefficients appropriate to $\mathbb{M}_2$.
-We will use this fact in Sec.\ref{sec:caustics} to provide some basic checks on our caustic results here in Schwarzschild space-time.
+We note that the GF in Schwarzschild spacetime given by \eqref{sch-gret-mode} and \eqref{bessel-exp-cgl} bears an interesting and useful relationship to the GF $G_{R}^{PH}$ of Pleba{\'n}ski-Hacyan (PH) spacetime $\mathbb{M}_2\times \mathbb{S}_2$ (where $\mathbb{M}_2$ is two-dimensional Minkowski spacetime) for a scalar field with $m^2+2\xi=1/4$, where $m$ is the mass of the field.
+See Eq.~(134) in Ref.~\cite{Casals:2012px}\footnote{We note that in the last expression in Eq.~(134) in~\cite{Casals:2012px} there is a missing factor $\theta(-\sigma_{\mathbb{M}_2})$.} for an expression for the latter GF:

-We now proceed to exploit Eq.(\ref{sch-gret-mode}).
-Before we carry out a large-$\ell$ expansion, in the next subsection we numerically calculate the leading $k=0$ term and compare against an exact calculation of the GF.
+where the world function of the $\mathbb{M}_2$ factor of PH spacetime is given by $\sigma_{\mathbb{M}_2}=-\eta_{PH}^2/2$ and $\eta_{PH}$ is the geodesic distance in $\mathbb{M}_2$.
+(In the last equality in \eqref{eq:GR PH} - and throughout the paper - we adopt the convention that proper time along future-directed timelike geodesics and the time coordinate $t$ are cosynchronous).
+We see that this expression for the GF in PH is obtained from (\ref{sch-gret-mode}) by removing the conformal factor $1/(r\cdot r')$, setting $U_0=1$ and $U_k=0, k\geq1$ in \eqref{bessel-exp-cgl}, and replacing $\eta$ by $\eta_{PH}$.
+We will use this fact in Sec.~\ref{sec:caustics} to provide some basic checks on our caustic results in Schwarzschild spacetime.